RyanLandDev/Mazz/README.md

 ## Developers
 Want to support Mazz code-wise?
 You've come to the right place!
 You are free to propose commits anywhere in the repository.
 You'll get a free cookie 🍪

+> ### What should I help with?
+You could help with anything!
+Helping us in any way helps.
+What helps us most?
+The answer to that is bug fixes.
+We love to work on new features, but unfortunately bugs come with that too.
+It would make our day if you helped fix one of them!
+Note: You should ensure the code you've made works.
+We can't use broken code.

 > ### Version Info
 - Version: v6.1.0
 - Version Name: The Total Rewrite